w3f/polkadot-wiki/docs/learn/learn-governance.md

 2. Dissolving the current Council collective
 3. Allowing users to delegate voting power in more ways to community members

-The Council has fulfilled its role as the representative of passive token holders, guardian of the treasury and initiator of legislation, but the time has come to return these responsibilities to the community.
+The Council in Gov1 has fulfilled its role as the representative of passive token holders, guardian of the treasury and initiator of legislation, but is often seen as a centralized entity.
+To further decentralize Polkadot and Kusama networks, Gov2 proposes to return the responsibilities of the council back to the community.

 ## Referenda